 With that in mind, Virginia landlord tenant law outlines how landlords must handle their tenants’ security deposits.
 Failure to do so can mean incurring potentially hefty financial losses.

-Whether you’re a new Virginia landlord or looking to refresh your knowledge of the Virginia security deposit laws, this is a great place to start!
+Whether you’re a new Virginia landlord or looking to refresh your knowledge of the Virginia's security deposit law, this is a great place to start!
 The following is a basic overview of the security deposit laws under Virginia's landlord-tenant law.

 1. Security Deposit Limit

-Landlord tenant laws in Virginia dictate how much landlords can charge their tenants as security deposit.
+Landlord tenant laws in Virginia dictate how much a landlord can charge their tenants as security deposit.
 The most a Virginia landlord can ask their tenant as a security deposit in the state of Virginia is the equivalent of two months’ rent.

 So, suppose a landlord charges tenants a monthly rent of $1,500.
-This means that the most the landlord can ask them for as security deposit is $3,000.
+This means that the Virginia security deposit limit will be $3,000.

 2. Interest on Security Deposit

-Before 2014, Virginia's security deposit laws required landlords to store their tenant’s security deposit in an interest earning account.
+Before 2014, Virginia security deposit law required landlords to store their tenant’s security deposit in an interest earning account.
 The annual interest accrued on security deposits was calculated below the Federal Reserve’s discount rate.
 A landlord wouldd only have to pay this interest to tenants who have rented their property for at least 13 months.

 However, now that this requirement for security deposits was removed by a law, this is no longer the case.
 As a landlord, you can store your tenant’s deposit in however way you wish if it’s available to them when they move out of the dwelling unit.